metehandoenmez/react-exercises/README.md

 Cont# Ext - Consume the `LanguageCont# Ext`
 # Ex30 -
-useState - `ClickCounter` as a function component Rewrite the ClickCounter component as a function component, and use the useState hook to track the state of the counter.
+useState - `ClickCounter` as a function component
 # Ex31 -
 useState - `Login` as a function component
+Rewrite the Login component as a function component, and use the useState hook to track the state of the username, password and remember inputs.
+Tip: you can use useState more than once.
 # Ex32 -
 useEffect - Add a side effect to the `ClickCounter`
 # Ex33 -